 5. Delta Sky Club in Terminal C (near gate 36)

-This lounge was recently renovated, so looks fairly snazzy and has some decent seating areas, a bar, and decent food.
+This lounge was recently renovated, so it looks fairly snazzy and has some decent seating areas, a bar, and decent food.

 6. Delta Sky Club in Terminal T (near gate 6)